smartobjectoriented/soo/doc/source/specifications/ME/SOO.blind/SOO.blind.rst

 event occurs (switch pressed) the ME will migrate in search of its counter part residing on a smart object having a KNX BE.

-The migration diagram below shows this behavior.
+The diagram below shows the behavior that triggers a migration.

 .. uml::
     @startuml